 Would the Humanist wedding I conduct for you be legal, you might ask?

 I believe there is an overwhelming case to legalise Humanist marriages.
-Quite apart from the fact that such ceremonies have been legal in Scotland for ten years now (and in myriad other places as diverse as Ireland, New Zealand and Norway) it would ‘level the playing field’ here in England & Wales.
+Quite apart from the fact that such ceremonies have been legal in Scotland for more than 15 years now (and in myriad other places as diverse as Ireland, New Zealand and Norway) it would ‘level the playing field’ here in England & Wales.
 It would give couples like you – with a Humanist life-philosophy – the same choices as couples with a religious belief.

 Parliament accepted this view and in changes to the Marriage Act, in the summer of 2013, the government introduced provisions to legalise Humanist weddings in England and Wales.
-It was disappointing therefore to hear, earlier this year, that the government has decided to defer their enablement – despite 2014’s consultation being overwhelmingly positive.
+It was disappointing therefore that the government decided, in 2016, to defer their enablement – despite 2014’s consultation being overwhelmingly positive.

-David Hewitt April 2016
+David Hewitt July 2020